Davidoff Nicaragua Box-Pressed

 How long does this cigar typically smoke?

-Semi-sweet rums like Flor de Caña or single malt whiskies such as Bunnahabhain 12 Year complement the bittersweet complexity beautifully.
+Semi-sweet rums and single malt whiskies such as Flor de Caña or Bunnahabhain 12 Year are excellent choices to complement the bittersweet, spiced complexity.

 Is this suitable for newer cigar smokers?